Business Administration - EG (BAEG)

 An introduction to financial accounting and the accounting profession, with an emphasis on the decision-usefulness of accounting information.
 The course stresses the relation of accounting to economic activity, organizing information for decision-making, the resource acquisition decision, the uses of cash and noncash resources, the accounting for selling and manufacturing activities, and the information needs of multiple owners, lenders and equity holders.
 A prerequisite of all accountancy and finance courses.
 Ordinarily taken by business sophomores in the Fall.
 Also offered to nonbusiness students.
 This course cannot be taken Pass/Fail.

-Enrollment is limited to students with a minor in Engineering Corporate Practice.
+Enrollment is limited to students with a program in Engineering Corporate Practice.

 BAEG 20110 Foundations of Marketing (3 Credit Hours)